Birgit Bauer explores how "Sisu," the Finnish concept of resilience and determination, can help her manage multiple sclerosis (MS).

 My trip came just after a relapse from my MS, and I didn't trust myself or my abilities.
 Finland represented an opportunity to leave my life behind for a few days and find a new perspective.
-And I did – in the little-known Finnish concept of Sisu.
+And I did – in the little-known Finnish concept of "Sisu."

 What is Sisu?

 It's about accepting things as they are and working through uncomfortable times with stoic determination.
 It's about inner strength.
 Often used synonyms include hardiness, courage, bravery, tenacity, willpower and resilience.

-How we can all adopt the Sisu mindset
+Why we should adopt the Sisu mind-set

 The practices of Sisu offer many learnings that we can adopt in our everyday lives.
-For those of us living with a chronic disease it can offer a mindset that helps deal with the uncertainty and unavoidable change that we have to cope with on a regular basis.
-But it can also help all of us, whether living with a long-term illness or not, cope with the current COVID-19 situation.
+For those of us living with a chronic disease, it can offer a mind-set that helps deal with the uncertainty and unavoidable change that we must regularly cope with.
+Sisu can give you the tools to help you manage.

 How Sisu has helped me

-Defining my needs
+1. Defining my needs

-Instead of worrying about it, I decided to create a list of my requirements so that I could explain my needs clearly.
-This changed my perspective on the situation and allowed me the space to think about exactly what it was that I needed, and how I should move forward.
+Instead of worrying about it, I decided to create a list of my requirements that would explain my needs clearly.
+This changed my perspective on the situation and allowed me the space to think about precisely what I needed and how to move forward.

-Taking things step by step
+2. Taking things step by step

-This process helped me to adapt to this new way of working in a very short time, without feeling stressed or overwhelmed.
+This process helped me to adapt to this new way of working in a very short time without feeling stressed or overwhelmed.

-Seeing the positives
+3. Seeing the positives

 For me, it's all about seeing the good things in life despite how "bad" things might seem.
 Seeing a difficult situation as an opportunity for change allows me to live a better, more fulfilled life despite my MS.

-Sisu is a philosophy, a mindset that can help make life a little easier.
+Sisu is a philosophy, a mind-set that can help make life a little easier.
 It is by no means a cure for a disease, but it can teach us how to manage the challenges we face throughout life.